myreceiptt/nota-markdown/archived-oioi/2025/12/20251218-evergreen-standard.md

 ---

-## 5. ChatGPT Behaviour in Evergreen Mode
+## 5. The AI assistant (ie, ChatGPT, CODEX) Behaviour in Evergreen Mode

 When this README is supplied: